 Many parts of the brain control how you sleep and when you wake up.
 An accident could alter your sleeping patterns and lead to multiple and long-lasting health problems.
-Documenting and working on treating any of your sleep disturbances is an important step toward recovering and moving forward with your life—and keeping track of this information could help your personal injury attorney build a case for you in the aftermath of an accident.
+Documenting and treating your sleep disturbances is an important step toward recovering and moving forward with your life—and keeping track of this information could help your attorney build a case for you in the aftermath of an accident.

-Sleep problems are about three times more likely to occur in TBI patients than in the general population.
+Sleep disorders are about three times more likely to occur in TBI patients than in the general population.
 So what causes these problems?
 It depends on the nature of the injury, but on the whole, sleep disruptions are caused by damage to brain structures that impact sleep, causing them to malfunction.

 The damage could be physical or chemical: The brain functions as an internal clock for the body, and an injury could interfere with its ability to send appropriate signals to the rest of the body.
 An injury to another part of the brain could lead to breathing problems at night, which can lead to sleep apnea.

 Some chemicals that the brain produces, like the hormone melatonin, can affect how a patient sleeps.
-Pain, depression, substances like medication, alcohol, caffeine, or nicotine can all contribute to problems sleeping as well.
+Pain, depression, and substances like medication, alcohol, caffeine, or nicotine can all contribute to problems sleeping as well.

 Patients could experience sleep disruptions no matter where they were injured or how serious their injury was, and not everyone will experience the same symptoms.
 These are some of the most common disorders and disruptions to sleeping that a patient could experience: